 BACKGROUND:

-First Gas owns and operates a Gas Transmission System.
+First Gas owns and operates the Transmission System.

 As at the date of this Agreement, the Interconnected Party is connected to First Gas’ Pipeline at the existing Delivery Points.

-The Parties have agreed to enter into this Agreement to set out the terms on which the Interconnected Party may continue to connect its Pipeline to, and take Gas from First Gas’ Pipeline at the existing Delivery Points, and at Additional Delivery Points in future.
+The Parties have agreed to enter into this Agreement to set out the terms on which the Interconnected Party may continue to connect to, and take Gas from First Gas’ Pipeline at the existing Delivery Points, and at Additional Delivery Points in future.

 AGREEMENT: